 1. Anti-Inflammatory Effects

 In another study, test subjects were given 2 grams of ginseng extract.
-Their inflammation markers went down significantly even after 72 hours after taking ginseng.
+Their inflammation markers went down significantly just 72 hours after taking ginseng.

 2. Potential Treatment for Erectile Dysfunction

-Ginseng is used in traditional medicine as a type of aphrodisiac among other things.
-Making ginseng coffeea regular part of your morning routine may help resolve ED problems.
+Ginseng is often used in traditional medicine as an aphrodisiac.
+Making ginseng coffee a regular part of your morning routine may help resolve ED problems.

 There is some research that supports this use as an ED treatment.
 Studies suggest that the active compounds in ginseng can provide protection against oxidative stress.